hsauro/rk4/README.md

 # rk4
 Implements a basic 4th order Runge-Kutta in Object Pascal.
-Solves a set of ordinary differential equations:
+Solves a set of ordinary differential equations of the form:

-dy/dt = f (y, t)
+dy/dt = f (t, y,  p)

-where y is a vector.
+where t is the independent variable, y a vector of dependent variables and p a vector of parameters.

 ```javascript
 type